 - The radiant heat system must be hydronic (using warm water).
-Sawyer Mason UV-Oiled Structured Plank flooring is not warranted over electric radiant floor heat systems. - The heat system must be designed for wood flooring and have an outside temperature sensor and in-floor direct contact temperature sensors. - The system controller must be designed for wood flooring and have a temperature control mechanism that will not allow the surface temperature of the subfloor to exceed 82°F.

-- The system must be kept on and within 15°F of normal operating temperature AT ALL TIMES. - For concrete subfloors, conduct and document Calcium Chloride Tests per ASTM F1869.
+Sawyer Mason Structured Wide Plank flooring is not warranted over electric radiant floor heat systems. - The heat system must be designed for wood flooring and have an outside temperature sensor and in-floor direct contact temperature sensors. - The system controller must be designed for wood flooring and have a temperature control mechanism that will not allow the surface temperature of the subfloor to exceed 82°F. - The system must be kept on and within 15°F of normal operating temperature AT ALL TIMES. - For concrete subfloors, conduct and document Calcium Chloride Tests per ASTM F1869.
 Test results must not exceed 2.0 lbs. per 1000 square feet per 24 hours. - For wood subfloors, use a pin type meter to document the moisture content of the subfloor.
 Moisture readings should not exceed 8% in any location and readings for the subfloor must be within 2% of the flooring at the time of installation. - Relative humidity at the jobsite must be maintained between 35% and 55% at all times.
-Failure to maintain proper humidity levels will void all warranties. - The radiant heat system must be on and operating at normal output a minimum of 14 days prior to the start of the installation. - Wood flooring must be delivered to the jobsite and acclimated to the installation environment a minimum of 7 days prior to the start of the installation. - Temperature in the installation area must be controlled between 60°F and 80°F at all times. - Maximum surface temperature of the wood flooring can never exceed 82°F. - Excessive heat, rapid heating, and/or failure to maintain humidity levels between 35% and 55% may cause cracking, cupping and other forms of failure and will void the warranty.
+Failure to maintain proper humidity levels will void all warranties. - The radiant heat system must be on and operating at normal output a minimum of 14 days prior to the start of the installation. - Wood flooring must be delivered to the jobsite and remain unopened.
+Bring flooring up to ambient room temperature (usually 2-5 days) prior to the start of the installation. - Temperature in the installation area must be controlled between 60°F and 80°F at all times. - The radiant heating system should be turned off 48 hours before the start of installation.
+The radiant heating system can be started again one week after the floor installation is completed, with a gradual increase of temperature in accordance with the heating system's regulations.

+- Maximum surface temperature of the wood flooring can never exceed 82°F. - Excessive heat, rapid heating, and/or failure to maintain humidity levels between 35% and 55% may cause cracking, cupping and other forms of failure and will void the warranty.